 Just like internal proofing, external waterproofing of your basement will enhance the structural integrity of your home by reducing the amount of water that enters your home.
 It’s mostly a preventive measure that also reduces basement deterioration, saving you thousands of dollars in costly repairs you would have spent on repairs after water damage and moisture infiltration.

 Subsoil drainage is an essential part of exterior basement waterproofing.
 One way of doing this is by installing French drains on the outside to direct water away from home.
 This prevents underground water from accumulating and exerting pressure on your foundation walls.
 A driveway drain is another great solution that stops floodwater from damaging your home.

 In addition, installing downspout lines and drains can also help direct water from your foundation.
 Make sure they're intact and capable of handling huge volumes of rainfall, or they won't serve you properly.

 When waterproofing the exterior, it’s advisable to use techniques that reduce disruption to the landscape and to your loved ones.
 Avoid using heavy equipment as it can worsen cracks.
 If excavation is required, dig no more than 18 inches around the perimeter.

 Want to waterproof the basement of your Indianapolis, IN, home?
-Start by scheduling a free inspection with us.
+Start by scheduling an appointment for a free inspection and estimate with us.
 We have experienced basement professionals who can help with diagnosis and waterproofing projects.